JongKI-PARK/algorithm/Chapter22/README.md

 | Time (determine if $(u, v) \in E$) | $O(degree(u))$ |

 *Comment*
-The space here is the amount of space that data structure(a graph expressed as a adjacency list) takes place.
+* The space here is the amount of space that data structure(a graph expressed as a adjacency list) taken up in memory.
-The degree(u) is the number of vertices(nodes) adjacent to $u$.
+* The degree(u) is the number of vertices(nodes) adjacent to $u$.
-To determine if $(u, v) \in E$, the upper bound of the elements to be examined is degree(u).
+* To determine if $(u, v) \in E$, the upper bound of the elements to be examined is degree(u).
-To represent a weighted graph as an adjacency list, add a weight field to each list.
+* To represent a weighted graph as an adjacency list, add a weight field to each list.

-A potential disadvantage of the adjacency-list representation
- * The only way to check whether a given edge (u, v) is on the graph is to check the array Adj[u].
+A potential disadvantage of the adjacency-list representation : The only way to check whether a given edge (u, v) is on the graph is to check the array Adj[u].

 <br>